Research and other interests

 the atomic model

-to develop a learning progression
+to develop and implement a learning progression

 for the teaching and learning of energy concepts in elementary and